 Finally, it’s possible to access Christ the Redeemer by one and a half-hour walk through the Tijuca National Forest.
 Along the way, there are several lookouts to enjoy the city landscape.

 Some local companies offer guided tours with daily departures.
 Unfortunately, I can’t share any experiences as I’ve never tried this particular type of tour.

 However, it seems to be a great option for those who like to enjoy nature and are into something more challenging.
-If it’s your case, I would recommend and early morning tour before it gets too hot.
+If that’s the case, I would recommend and early morning tour before it gets too hot.

 Practical tips for visiting Christ the Redeemer

-The word of order to make the most of your visit to Christ the Redeemer is good planning.
+The key thing to remember to make the most of your visit to Christ the Redeemer is good planning.
 It is true that, quite often, tourists don’t have much flexibility regarding the day or time of their visits.